Best Toys for Boston Terrier

 Physical Exercise Recommendations for Boston Terrier

 Physical activity for Boston Terrier should reflect their moderate (30-60 min daily) exercise needs and Small-Medium (12-25 lbs) build.
 Daily exercise should include 60-90 minutes of species-appropriate physical activity divided into at least two sessions.
 For Boston Terrier, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Key fatigue cues: heavy breathing, pace dropping, reluctance to continue, lying down during activity.
 Boston Terrier dogs with friendly, bright, amusing traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Boston Terrier dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Boston Terrier benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Boston Terrier